kencormack/pistar-lastqso/README.md

 **Sample Screenshot:**

-These are the 3 basic fonts supplied with the basic "figlet" package, along with the supplemental "ansi_shadow" font.
+These are the 3 basic fonts supplied with the "figlet" package, along with the supplemental "ansi_shadow" font.

 ![Image](https://raw.githubusercontent.com/kencormack/pistar-lastqso/master/images/font-samples.jpg)